Coaching, Sport, Recreation and Fitness Administration Master’s Degree (M.Ed.)

 Required Core Courses Courses Hours CSRF 6310 Sociology for Sport, Fitness and Recreation 3 CSRF 6351 Statistics and Survey Research 3 CSRF 6392 Professional Communications 3

-Graduate students take 12 hours of courses related to their chosen program concentration.
-The two options are: 1) Coaching/Sport Administration, or (2) Recreation/Fitness Administration.
+Graduate students will take 12 semester credit hours related to their chosen program concentration, Option 1: Coaching/ Sport Administration or Option 2: Recreation/Fitness Administration.

 Read this assistantship information to learn more about the availability and the application process.